Cosby5/All-My-Stars/README.md

 ## PHP

+- [markjaquith/WordPress-Skeleton](https://github.com/markjaquith/WordPress-Skeleton) - Basic layout of a WordPress Git repository.
+I use this as a base when creating a new repo.
 - [electerious/Lychee](https://github.com/electerious/Lychee) - A great looking and easy-to-use photo-management-system you can run on your server, to manage and share photos.
 - [Monitorr/Monitorr](https://github.com/Monitorr/Monitorr) - "Monitorr” is a self-hosted PHP web app that monitors the status of local and remote network services, websites, and applications.
 - [HuasoFoundries/phpPgAdmin6](https://github.com/HuasoFoundries/phpPgAdmin6) - PHP7+ Based administration tool for PostgreSQL 9.3+